How to create a defensible eCommerce business plan

 Personnel - You’ll want to be clear about the chain of command and which roles are filled or need to be filled.
 Don’t forget to think about any legal or accounting needs, in addition to board members, consultants, and employees.

 Inventory - How do you plan on handling inventory management?
 This is an area where lots of businesses stumble, so you’ll want to have a clear strategy (and the necessary technology) to keep this in check across all of your sales channels.

 Shipping and fulfillment - Do you plan on fulfilling orders on your own or will you outsource this responsibility?
 Moreover, how will you handle international shipping if your brand plans on selling overseas?

-06. Marketing and advertising
+06. Set out your marketing and advertising plan

 It’s no secret that you need a good marketing and advertising plan to grow your eCommerce business.

 But you may be surprised to know that a staggering 37% of surveyed startup owners said that poor online marketing caused their businesses to fail.
 Of this cohort, 35% said that a lack of online search visibility was the top reason.